Compound derived from turmeric essential oil has neuroprotective properties

-Category: Environment Hits: 1Researchers have found that a component derived from turmeric essential oil, ar-turmerone, and its derivatives act directly on dopaminergic neurons to exert a neuroprotective effect on tissue cultures of a Parkinson's disease model.
+Category: Environment Hits: 6Researchers have found that a component derived from turmeric essential oil, ar-turmerone, and its derivatives act directly on dopaminergic neurons to exert a neuroprotective effect on tissue cultures of a Parkinson's disease model.
 The effect appears to be due to the enhancement of cellular antioxidant potency through Nrf2 activation.
 The researchers believe that the ar-turmerone derivatives identified in this study can be utilized as new therapeutic agents for Parkinson's disease.

 Read more https://www.sciencedaily.com/releases/2021/07/210714110452.htm